Monday, 16 February 2015

 " - You will never go anywhere with this one!
 It doesn't fit any category!"

-Also, Paradise Lost are responsible for creating the Doom / Death Metal style and introducing the "beauty and the beast" vocal duality, just one album earlier, on "Lost Paradise - 1990" with the song "Breeding Fear" being the first attempt in this category.
+Also, Paradise Lost are responsible for creating the Gothic / Death Metal subgenre and introducing the famous "beauty and the beast" vocal duality starting with this album.

 On the other hand, another big influence for this new genre was 1987 Celtic Frost's "Into The Pandemonium" release.